Artiik-lab/artiik/docs/core_concepts.md

 ## 🧠 Memory Architecture

 ContextManager implements a **dual-memory system** inspired by human memory processes, with automatic management and optimization.
+It also supports ingestion of external knowledge (files, docs, code) directly into Long‑Term Memory for retrieval alongside conversational context.

 ### Memory Hierarchy